 The scores were level for just five minutes, though, as Adam registered his sixth league goal of the season with a magnificent left-footed strike.

-And Stoke, who were in the relegation zone prior to kick-off, held on to move 11th in the table with their first league win since December.
+Stoke, which was in the relegation zone prior to kickoff, held on to move 11th in the table with its first league win since December.